-&lt;sup>1 Spill Prevention, Control, and Countermeasure Plans required by 40 CFR Part 112.7 for BNSF facilities are not discussed in the SERP as they focus on spill prevention, not preparedness and response.
+&lt;sup>1 Spill Prevention, Control, and Countermeasure Plans required by 40 Code of Federal Regulations (CFR) Part 112.7 for BNSF facilities are not discussed in the SERP as they focus on spill prevention, not preparedness and response.

-The U.S. Environmental Protection Agency (EPA) has established regulations that define who must prepare and submit an FRP and what must be included in the plan.
+The U.S. Environmental Protection Agency (EPA) has established regulations that define who must prepare and submit an FRP and the required components of the FRP.

-BNSF maintains 18 FRPs throughout its network as shown below in Table 2-A. In addition, BNSF maintains one OSRP for a pipeline breakout tank in Billings, Montana.
+BNSF maintains 15 FRPs throughout its network as shown below in Table 2-A. In addition, BNSF maintains one OSRP for a pipeline breakout tank in Billings, Montana.